intelligenia/lulo/README.md

 Diego J. Romero López at intelligenia (diegoREMOVETHIS@REMOVETHISintelligenia.com)
 - DB abstraction layer created by several members of intelligenia team.
 Reviewed and extended by Gerardo Fernandez Rodríguez.
 - QueryResult was done with Gerardo Fernandez Rodríguez.
+- Several bugfixes and tests in MSSQL done by [Francisco Morales](https://github.com/moralesgea).